-Description, Syntax, Examples Description: Sets specified password for specified user.
+Command Description, Syntax, Examples set_pass Description: Sets specified password for specified user.
 Notes: The password must contain at least 4 characters and no more than 50 characters.
-This commond connect charge the edministratorie recovered.
-This command cannot change the administrator's password.
-Syntax: dbedit> set_pass <username> <password></password></username> Example: Set the password 1234 for the user abcd: dbedit> set_pass abcd 1234 Description: Saves the database.
+This second as a second state of the sec I his command cannot change the administrator's password.
+Syntax: dbedit> set_pass <username> <password></password></username> Example: Set the password 1234 for the user abcd: dbedit> set_pass abcd 1234 savedb Description: Saves the database.
 You can run this command only when the database is locked globally (when you start the dbedit utility with the "dbedit -globallock" command).
-Syntax: dbedit> savedb Description: Saves the session.
+Syntax: dbedit> savedb savesession Description: Saves the session.
 You can run this command only when you start the dbedit utility in session mode (with the "dbedit -session" command).
 Syntax: dbedit> savesession fw